cesalazar/berlinblockchainweek/events/ledgerz-mathematics-zero-knowledge/README.md

 # The address to link to a Google map.
 Please test the address on Google Maps.
 # Example: Skalitzer Strasse 85-86, 10997 Berlin, Germany
-address: 'Karl-Liebknecht-Straße 9, 10178 Berlin'
+address: Karl-Liebknecht-Straße 9, 10178 Berlin, Germany

 # The category of the event.
 Valid options:
 # - conference